nashjain/feedback360/README.md

 * add members to a team
 * create a 360 degree survey and select a list of competencies for this survey
 * assign reviewers to each reviewee for the given survey
-* as a reviewer, provide the feedback
+* as a Reviewer, provide the feedback
-* as a reviewee, see the feedback
+* as a Reviewee, see the feedback
 * as a Manager, see all the feedback

 What's pending: